 A risk assessment, by definition, is an on-site investigation to determine the presence, type, severity, and location of lead-based paint hazards, and provides suggested ways to control them.
 Lead-based paint hazards include defective lead-based paint and/or lead-based paint on friction surfaces, and elevated levels of lead in dust or soil (water testing may be added too).
 Risk assessments are particularly helpful in determining sources of current exposure and in designing possible solutions.

-A comprehensive lead inspection combines a lead-based paint inspection with a risk assessment.
-Includes the testing for lead paint in each room plus interior lead dust wipe samples and exterior soil sampling (water can be a requirement too).
-Under Connecticut regulation a comprehensive lead inspection becomes required if a lead inspection confirms the presence of defective lead-based paint in a home where a child under the age of 6 lives.
+A comprehensive lead inspection combines a lead paint inspection with a risk assessment.
+Includes testing for lead paint in each room plus lead dust wipes and lead soil sampling.
+CT-DPH regulation requires a comprehensive lead inspection when investigating the source of a child’s elevated blood-lead level.
+The most common reason for us to perform a comprehensive lead test is to satisfy Connecticut daycare licensing requirements.

 To schedule an appointment or to ask questions: